Criminal investigations and prosecutions by the CQC

 Allegations of providing personal care without registration

-Stephensons represented the directors of a homecare agency who had been assisting with and supervising the provision of physical and domestic activities for vulnerable adults.
+Our specialist lawyers represented the directors of a homecare agency, who had been assisting with and supervising the provision of physical and domestic activities for vulnerable adults.

-Following our representation at the interview under caution, the CQC decided to take no further action against our clients and the homecare agency was registered as a service provider with the CQC.
+Following our representation at the interview under caution, and further written submissions, the CQC decided to take no further action against our clients and the homecare agency was subsequently registered as a service provider with the CQC.

 Allegations of carrying out surgical procedures without registration

-Stephensons represented a doctor who was being investigated by the CQC as it was alleged that they were carrying out the regulated activity ‘surgical procedures’ without registration contrary to Section 10 of the HSCA 2008.
+Our specialist lawyers represented a doctor who was being investigated by the CQC for carrying out the regulated activity of ‘surgical procedures’ without registration contrary to Section 10 of the HSCA 2008.
 The doctor had been operating a private clinic from the medical centre at which he was a partner.
 The medical centre was registered as a service provider with the CQC.

-Stephensons represented a provider which provided residential accommodation for people with learning disabilities.
-The provider was issued with a Notice of Proposal to cancel its registration as a service provider under section 26(4)(a) of the HSCA 2008 in respect of the regulated activity: ‘accommodation for persons who require nursing or personal care’.
+Our specialist lawyers represented a provider of residential accommodation for people with learning disabilities, who had been issued with a Notice of Proposal to cancel their registration as a service provider under section 26(4)(a) of the HSCA 2008 in respect of the regulated activity: ‘accommodation for persons who require nursing or personal care’.